Amar-Mahdy/Amar-Ibrahim/README.md

 ## Hi there 👋 I am Amar

-a software developer, from Egypt, living in Netherland.
+A Data Engineer, from Egypt, living in Netherland.

 ![Profile views](https://gpvc.arturio.dev/Amar-Mahdy)